Administrative Careers - Academic Advising, Administrative Careers - Residence Life

-The Residence Life Coordinator (RLC) is a professional live-in position responsible, as a member of the Residence Life Staff, for creating a safe, inclusive, fun and transformative residential learning experience for undergraduate students at Seattle Pacific University and managing the day-to-day operations of their living area.
+The Residence Life Coordinator (RLC) is a professional live-in position.
+As a member of the Residence Life Staff, the RLC is responsible for creating a safe, inclusive, fun, and transformative residential learning experience for undergraduate students at Seattle Pacific University and managing the day-to-day operations of their living area.
 The RLC must have a demonstrated Christian faith, a commitment to diversity and inclusion and enthusiasm for developing college students.

 Student Learning & Support

-- Facilitate student learning around Student Life learning outcomes through relationships and programs, including the areas of community & leadership development, faith formation & Christian service, cultural understanding & engagement, vocation & calling, health & wellness and integrated learning & academic success.
+Facilitate student learning around Student Life learning outcomes through relationships and programs, including the areas of community & leadership development, faith formation & Christian service, cultural understanding & engagement, vocation & calling, health & wellness, and integrated learning and academic success.

 Safety & Emergency Response